AR banner

 Crew graves at Phaleron - taken for Aircrew Remembered in December 2014 by our Greek researcher friend, Antonelos Athanasios - any relative who would like a higher resolution of any of the graves please contact us - courtesy Antonelos.

 Sgt.
 Harry Taylor.
 Phaleron War Cemetery.
 Grave 5.C.14.
-Son of Harry William Taylor, and of Frances Kathleen Mary Taylor, of Ely, Cambridgeshire, England.
+Grave Inscription: “IN MEMORY.
+EVER DEAR”.
+Son of Harry William and Frances Kathleen Mary Taylor of Ely, Cambridgeshire, England.

 Sgt.
 Alfred Norman Hallett.
 Phaleron War Cemetery.
 Grave 5.C.12.
-No further details, are you able to assist?
+No biographical information found about Sgt.
+Hallett and his family.

 Pages of Outstanding Interest